 Oil, tomato and wheat.
 Ode to Apulia.

 The “Sfizio” is a term typically used in the South Italy and here it finds its origins.
 Indicates a capricious desire, a fun that you want at all costs to satisfy.
 It subtends a certain amount of enjoyment, the attainment of a small pleasure, all accomplished in a moment of lightness.
-Thus the simbol repice of Mediterranean cuisine, pasta al pomodoro, proposed in this manner becomes a small moment of paradise.
+Thus proposed, the simbol repice of Mediterranean cuisine, pasta al pomodoro, becomes a small moment of paradise.
 In the dish where are few forkfuls of well-seasoned spaghetti, the scarpetta (mop up the plate with bread), in the end, is a must.
 The tomato must be worked in the pan for few minutes, to which are added the medium-cooked spaghetti that they will finish to cook with a few ladles of hot water.
 All is cooked without adding salt.
 The raw oil is added to the still-burning tufts.
 The scent is reminiscent of handcrafted tomato puree made in August.
 The taste is the expression of our land: only wheat, oil and tomato.

 Ingredients: Roma peeled Tomato Without Salt, Extra Virgin Olive Oil Peranzana, Senatore Cappelli Wheat Spaghettoni